Tattoo Cartridge | Tattoo Equipment Evolution Part 8 by REBEL Tattoo Equipment

-Tattoo Needles vs. Tattoo Cartridges: What is the Difference?
+Tattoo Needles vs. Tattoo Cartridges: What Is The Difference?

 In earlier chapters, we explored how tattoo needles were soldered onto bars to form the basic categories and variations.
 These tools shaped tattooing for decades.
 By the late 2000s, however, a new innovation disrupted tattooing entirely: the tattoo cartridge.

-During tattooing, the artist dips the cartridge tip into the ink cap, where it fills with only a fraction of a milliliter of ink — enough to run for maybe a minute before you’re redipping.
+During tattooing, the artist dips the cartridge tip into the ink cap, where it fills with only a fraction of a milliliter of ink — enough to run for maybe a minute before it requires re-dipping.
 And yet the world decided to call it a “cartridge.”
 The original name was module, but that didn’t travel far outside Germany.
 “Cartridge” sounded familiar — like a printer cartridge full of ink, or a gun cartridge packed with powder and bullet.
 Except ours holds almost nothing.
 What it does do is twist and lock into the grip, quick to load, quick to swap, and single-use.
 That simple motion made the name stick, and the tattoo cartridge became the standard.

 When cartridges first appeared, they weren’t compatible with existing coil or rotary setups.
 Artists faced a decision: invest in an untested system or stick with the familiar bar-and-tube method.
 However, over time, the advantages became undeniable.
 Faster setup, greater convenience, and improved safety convinced more professionals to switch.
 Eventually, the industry moved almost entirely to cartridges.
+To understand how stroke and needle motion truly work inside tattoo machines, read What Is Stroke in Tattoo Machines?.

 You can read more about how and why I decided to invest time and money and create REBEL Precision Cartridges in The Birth of REBEL Cartridges | Tattoo Equipment Evolution Pt.
 9.